More Pasta, More Joy—Join the Fun!

 Because the cookies rely on so few ingredients, quality is crucial:

-• * Almonds: Use very finely ground *almond flour* or *almond meal*.
-If you grind your own, ensure it doesn't turn into butter.
+• Almonds: Use very finely ground almond flour or almond meal.
+If you grind your own, ensure it does not turn into butter.

 Step 1: Preparing the Dough